OpenAstronomy/pyastro/2017/index.rst

 conference will include presentations, tutorials, unconference sessions, and sprints.
-As well as building the community around astronomical uses of Python, the conference aims to improve collaboration and interoperability between Python, packages, share knowledge on Python packages and techniques.
-It will also provide training and educational materials for users and developers of Python packages.
+As well as building the community around astronomical uses of Python, the conference aims to improve collaboration and interoperability between Python packages, and share knowledge on Python packages and techniques.
+It will also provide training and educational materials for users and developers of Python astronomy packages.

 Details
 #######